 - At the very first, you should set the feature manually.
 Then this excellent feature sews the single stitch without repeated stitches backward and forward.

 - If your machine is not having such a built-in lock feature, then you can also get the same results, so there is no need to worry.

 - You can shorten the length of the stitch and sew 2 to 4 stitches on that one spot.
 Doing this will bring you the same results.

 Stitching In Place

-As we have told you before that there are many modern machines which have many amazing features.
+As we have told you before that there are many modern machines that have many amazing features.
 Here we are talking about stitching in place; this is also a feature of newer models of sewing machines.

 - In this method, you can set your new machine on the one spot where you have to close the stitching.

 - Then whirling the wheel on that point, your machine allows the needle to place several stitches on that specific spot.